SMART Permission Tickets

 • Confirm the evidence describes the party in its slot: verified demographics in subject_identity_evidence SHALL be consistent with subject.patient, and in requester_identity_evidence with requester.
 The two slots share one verification pipeline, so this check is what stops evidence for one party from vouching for the other.

 Profile parameters.
-Ticket-type profiles and trust frameworks configure the parameters of this base machinery: which evidence issuers are acceptable, required assurance (for example, IAL2 or specific acr values), required claims, and any freshness window tighter than the base rule.
+Ticket-type profiles and trust frameworks set the parameters of this base verification: which evidence issuers are acceptable, required assurance (for example, IAL2 or specific acr values), required claims, and any freshness window tighter than the base rule.

 Future versions may define additional identity-evidence token types, such as mobile driver's license (mDL) or other verifiable credential formats.